nooku/www.nooku.org/_posts/2014-12-19-hello-activities-2.md

 composer require nooku/nooku-activities:2.*
 ```

-Feel free to fork it, break it and improve it!.
-Pull Requests are of course always welcome!.
+Feel free to fork it, break it and improve it!
+Pull Requests are of course always welcome!

 We hope that you will enjoy working with this component as much as we have.

-Happy coding!.
+Happy coding!